Questions & Answers (Q&A)¶

 openTEPES is provided with some case studies.
 Each one has varied characteristics

 Check that you can run them on your PC.
-Some of them may not run if you have a PC with small RAM memory
+Some of them may not run if you have a PC with little RAM

 Potential issues¶